Description

 ‘Generous, touching and romantic’ Clare Chambers

-‘Brilliantly written, gloriously funny… a heart-warming read about learning to live again’ The Sun
+‘Brilliantly written, gloriously funny… a heart-warming read about learning to live again’ Sun

 ‘Perfectly pitched, funny tale, sprinkled with peppery observations and speckled with a poignant bitter-sweetness’ Daily Mail